 - Windows Presentation Foundation (WPF) plug-in for Mozilla browsers

 - User Agent: Mozilla/5.0 (Windows NT 5.1; rv:21.0) Gecko/20100101 Firefox/21.0

 You should possibly try to create a new profile using this: Creating a profile

 What does creating a profile have to do with Firefox MALFUNCTIONING and chewing up CPU usage and PF usage?

 That has nothing to do with the Firefox problem unless I'm missing the linkage here.
 Thank you.

-Please first update to Firefox 24 Update Firefox to the latest version
+Please first update to Firefox 24 Update Firefox to the latest release

-And then Reset Firefox to ensure that the issue isn't caused by a third-party program or corrupt files, Reset Firefox – easily fix most problems
+And then Reset Firefox to ensure that the issue isn't caused by a third-party program or corrupt files, Refresh Firefox - reset add-ons and settings

 I updated to FF24 yesterday after I posted the first thread, but the problem still persists today.
 I just had to End Task for firefox because it was hanging a lot, & using too much PF and CPU after one hour of having FF open and running.